The Aspen Throw

 Part 3 finishes filling out the blanket.
 With Parts 1 and 2 completed, you should now have a shape that looks like a rectangle with one corner cut off.

-For Rows 70 through 122, repeat Rows 68 and 69 in sequence.
-This means that Row 70 will be a repeat of Row 68 and Row 71 will be a repeat of Row 69.
+For Rows 70 through 122, repeat Rows 68 and 69 in order.
+This means Row 70 will be a repeat of Row 68 and Row 71 will be a repeat of Row 69.
 Row 122 will be a repeat of Row 68.
-You should have 3 stitches remaining at the end of Row 122.
-Row 68 repeats decrease the work by 2 sts.
-Row 69 repeats decrease the work by 4 sts.
+Your stitch count for Row 122 will be 3.

 Row 123 – Ch 2, turn.
 In blo, hdc3tog the 3 stitches of the row.
 (1)